dotlang/language/README.md

 `@Point[int]({x:10, y:20})` -- casting combined with type specialization
 Casting to a tuple, can accept either a tuple literal or tuple variable or an exploded tuple.
 Note that there is no support for implicit casting functions.
 If you need a custom cast, write a separate function and explicitly call it.
-- `@Type()` without input creates a default instance of the given type.
-- When doing cast to a generic type, you can ignore type if it can be deduced.

 ## Alias
 You can use `type MyInt = int` to define a type alias.